Marker Logo

 In this building, formerly the Hotel York, on September 3rd, 1783, David Hartley, in the name of the King of England, and Benjamin Franklin, John Jay, and John Adams, on behalf of the United States, signed the final peace treaty recognizing the independence of the United States.

 Location.
 48° 51.375′ N, 2° 19.921′ E. Marker is in Paris, Île-de-France, in Département de Paris.
 It is in Saint-Germain-des-Prés.
-Marker is on Rue Jacob close to Rue de Sant-Peres, on the right when traveling west.
+It is on Rue Jacob close to Rue de Sant-Peres, on the right when traveling west.
 Touch for map.
 Marker is at or near this postal address: 56 Rue Jacob, Paris, Île-de-France 75006, France.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-René Sahors (within shouting distance of this marker); Hôtel Royal de Denmark (about 120 meters away, measured in a direct line); Le Conseil National de Pays Tchéques / The National Council of Czech Lands (about 150 meters away); Musée des Monuments français / Museum of French Monuments (about 180 meters away); Racine (about 210 meters away); Constant Le Breton (about 210 meters away); Marechal/Marshal Bugeaud (about 240 meters away); Jorge Luis Borges (about 240 meters away).
+At least 8 other markers are within walking distance of this marker: René Sahors (within shouting distance of this marker); Hôtel Royal de Denmark (about 120 meters away, measured in a direct line); Le Conseil National de Pays Tchéques / The National Council of Czech Lands (about 150 meters away); Musée des Monuments français / Museum of French Monuments (about 180 meters away); Racine (about 210 meters away); Constant Le Breton (about 210 meters away); Marechal/Marshal Bugeaud (about 240 meters away); Jorge Luis Borges (about 240 meters away).
 Touch for a list and map of all markers in Paris.

 Also see . . .